Vivism and Plants

 "Respecting life and well-being of all kinds of plants to a degree as large as possible"

-some additional motives to treat them as gentle as possible can be mentioned.
+to treat them as gentle as possible can be mentioned.

 They naturally give people:

 - The possibility to enjoy their admirable beauty;

 - Refreshed air, full of oxigen and vitamins, to breath in;